History of climate change science: Increasing concern, 1950s–1960s

+In the initiative, Nixon's science advisors recommended an international network for monitoring climate trends and human impact on it.

 Scientists increasingly predict warming, 1970s

 In the early 1970s, evidence that aerosols were increasing worldwide and that the global temperature series showed cooling encouraged Reid Bryson and some others to warn of the possibility of severe cooling.
 The questions and concerns put forth by Bryson and others launched a new wave of research into the factors of such global cooling.
 Meanwhile, the new evidence that the timing of ice ages was set by predictable orbital cycles suggested that the climate would gradually cool, over thousands of years.
 Several scientific panels from this time period concluded that more research was needed to determine whether warming or cooling was likely, indicating that the trend in the scientific literature had not yet become a consensus.
 For the century ahead, however, a survey of the scientific literature from 1965 to 1979 found 7 articles predicting cooling and 44 predicting warming (many other articles on climate made no prediction); the warming articles were cited much more often in subsequent scientific literature.
 Research into warming and greenhouse gases held the greater emphasis, with nearly six times more studies predicting warming than predicting cooling, suggesting concern among scientists was largely over warming as they turned their attention toward the greenhouse effect.

 John Sawyer published the study Man-made Carbon Dioxide and the "Greenhouse" Effect in 1972.
 He summarized the knowledge of the science at the time, the anthropogenic attribution of the carbon dioxide greenhouse gas, distribution and exponential rise, findings which still hold today.
 Additionally he accurately predicted the rate of global warming for the period between 1972 and 2000.

 The first satellite records compiled in the early 1970s showed snow and ice cover over the Northern Hemisphere to be increasing, prompting further scrutiny into the possibility of global cooling.
 J. Murray Mitchell updated his global temperature reconstruction in 1972, which continued to show cooling.
 However, scientists determined that the cooling observed by Mitchell was not a global phenomenon.
 Global averages were changing, largely in part due to unusually severe winters experienced by Asia and some parts of North America in 1972 and 1973, but these changes were mostly constrained to the Northern Hemisphere.
 In the Southern Hemisphere, the opposite trend was observed.
 The severe winters, however, pushed the issue of global cooling into the public eye.